Marijuana for Multiple Sclerosis

-Further studies are needed relating to MS and cannabis, but the studies that have been published to date are encouraging and largely show that cannabis has a positive effect on MS. The fact that there is an approved medication (Sativex) available in some countries points to the efficacy of THC in treating MS related muscle spasms, and calls for FDA approval are mounting.
-Given the few known side effects, cannabis may be a worthwhile adjunctive treatment for patients with MS.
+Further studies are needed relating to MS and cannabis, but the studies published to date are encouraging and largely show that cannabis has a positive effect on MS. The fact that there is an approved medication (Sativex) available in some countries points to the efficacy of THC in treating MS-related muscle spasms, and calls for FDA approval are mounting.
+Given the few known side effects, cannabis may be a worthwhile supplementary treatment for patients with MS.

 Although the widely cited CAMS study found no objective improvement on the Ashworth Scale of spasticity, it did find that patients receiving cannabis treatments had improved self-reports of spasticity and decreased pain.
 A follow up of this study found continued improvement after one year, suggesting that long-term treatment with cannabinoids may be of benefit, although the authors are careful to note that further study is required.

 In a 2019 national study involving 427 MS patients who were using marijuana the majority (70%) of respondents reported that it helped with pain management, 56% said it helped sleep concerns such as insomnia, and 49% reported benefits for spasticity.